 top of page

 Tackling racism and discrimination is a formidable task, but it’s essential for creating a more just and equitable world.
-True progress will come from a concerted effort to dismantle entrenched structural, institutional and societal racism and discrimination that has existed for centuries, and continues to inflict deep harm today.
+But it requires more than awareness campaigns, diversity training, or good intentions.
+True progress will come from a concerted effort to dismantle entrenched structural, institutional and societal systems that have inflicted deep harm for centuries and continue to do so today.

 There are a variety of steps one can take to drive meaningful change.
 Here are a few: